MilohPadgett/SubmersibleDataLogger/README.md

 ## Quick Start Guide
 ### Configuring a Device
 #### Hardware Setup
-1. Make sure the switch at the bottom of the PCB is pushed towards the middle of the board.
+1. Make sure the switch at the bottom of the PCB is pushed towards the middle of the board (OFF position).
 2. Disconnect the battery pack from the 2-pin JST header at the bottom of the PCB and add new batteries.
 Use 10x 3V Lithium AA Batteries.
-3. Insert SD card in the SD card holder.
+3. Insert SD card in the SD card holder on the PCB.
-4. Secure the battery pack near the bottom of the internal bracket.
+4. Secure the battery pack near the bottom of the internal bracket using velcro straps.
-5. Check that the sensor cable is connected to the 4-pin JST header at the top of the PCB.
+5. Check that the cable from the bulkhead connector is connected to the 4-pin JST header at the top of the PCB.
 6. Reconnect the battery pack to the 2-pin JST header.
 <img src="https://github.com/MilohPadgett/SubmersibleDataLogger/assets/135763514/97e0ac89-2c3f-4c96-9450-5a9353c0e688" width="400">